Group velocity: In lossy or gainful media

 The group velocity is often thought of as the velocity at which energy or information is conveyed along a wave.
 In most cases this is accurate, and the group velocity can be thought of as the signal velocity of the waveform.
 However, if the wave is travelling through an absorptive or gainful medium, this does not always hold.
 In these cases the group velocity may not be a well-defined quantity, or may not be a meaningful quantity.

-In his text “Wave Propagation in Periodic Structures”, Brillouin argued that in a dissipative medium the group velocity ceases to have a clear physical meaning.
+In his text "Wave Propagation in Periodic Structures", Brillouin argued that in a lossy medium the group velocity ceases to have a clear physical meaning.
 An example concerning the transmission of electromagnetic waves through an atomic gas is given by Loudon.
 Another example is mechanical waves in the solar photosphere: The waves are damped (by radiative heat flow from the peaks to the troughs), and related to that, the energy velocity is often substantially lower than the waves' group velocity.